 - Dine in fine restaurants, enjoying classic Russian cuisine and traditional fare such as dumplings, borscht, and shashlyik, as well as modern Russian cooking, while sampling the world’s finest vodkas.

 - And much more.
-View the full itinerary here.
+See the full itinerary for complete details.

 100% of the proceeds from our travel programs support The Nation’s journalism.